For Exhibitions and Collections, Galleries and Representatives, Publications and Videos; go here.

 Biography

 Ellen Abbott and Marc Leva have been working in glass as a team since 1976 after a serendipitous afternoon propelled them into the burgeoning studio glass movement and the establishment of their studio, Custom Etched Glass.
-Ellen's life long series of art classes and Marc's craftsmanship and problem solving skills have enabled them to design and create architectural glass in a range of styles using sandblasting, laminating, and related techniques for residential and corporate interiors.
-The quality of their work and their attention to detail has attracted a national clientele.
+Ellen's life long series of art classes and Marc's craftsmanship and problem solving skills enabled them to design and create carved and etched architectural glass for a national clientele.
+After over 40 years of producing commission work for homes and businesses, Ellen and Marc have retired from this work to concentrate on the small sculptural work in the pate de verre lost wax kiln cast method.

 They became interested in cast glass in the early 1980s and began their journey in the technique by using custom cast crystal forms in some of their commission work.
-This interest in cast glass eventually provided another outlet for creative expression and in 1994, they started exploring and developing the pate de verre method of cast glass by testing out ceramic, jewelry, and bronze casting techniques.
-Ellen and Marc consider these their 'small works' in contrast to the 'large canvases' of their etched glass.
-They currently reside and maintain their studio in Houston TX.
+This interest in cast glass eventually provided another outlet for creative expression and in 1994, they started exploring the pate de verre method of cast glass by testing out ceramic, jewelry, and bronze casting techniques, as there was no instruction available, and developed the process they use today.

 The Bowls: This is the form we started with, learned the craft on and are the first sculptural pieces we did.
 Beginning with plain simple forms; the flower, sky, and mineral series; these pieces were explorations in color and pattern.
 Gaining confidence, we started the sculptural limited editions of 10 or 25 and although each piece in a series is the same form, the color combinations vary.